Lifelong learning

 Lifelong learning is the "ongoing, voluntary, and self-motivated" pursuit of learning for either personal or professional reasons.

-Lifelong learning is important for an individual's competitiveness and employability, but also enhances social inclusion, active citizenship, and personal development.
+Lifelong learning is important for an individual's competitiveness and employability.
+Furthermore, it enhances social inclusion, active citizenship, and personal development.

-Professions typically recognize the importance of developing practitioners becoming lifelong learners.
-Many licensed professions mandate that their members continue learning to maintain a license.
+Professions generally acknowledge the importance of developing practitioners as lifelong learners.
+In the case of many licensed professions, the ongoing pursuit of professional development is a prerequisite for maintaining licensure.

-Lifelong learning institutes are educational organisations specifically for lifelong learning purposes.
+Lifelong learning institutes are educational organisations that are specifically designed for the purpose of facilitating lifelong learning.
 Informal lifelong learning communities also exist around the world.

 History

-In some contexts, the term "lifelong learning" evolved from the term "life-long learners", created by Leslie Watkins and used by Clint Taylor, professor at CSULA and Superintendent for the Temple City Unified School District, in the district's mission statement in 1993, the term recognizes that learning is not confined to childhood or the classroom but takes place throughout life and in a range of situations.
+In some contexts, the term "lifelong learning" evolved from the term "life-long learners", created by Leslie Watkins and used by Clint Taylor, professor at CSULA and Superintendent for the Temple City Unified School District, in the district's mission statement in 1993, the term recognises that learning is not confined to childhood or the classroom but takes place throughout life and in a range of situations.

 In other contexts, the term "lifelong learning" evolved organically.
 The first lifelong learning institute began at The New School for Social Research (now The New School) in 1962 as an experiment in "learning in retirement".
 Later, after similar groups formed across the United States, many chose the name "lifelong learning institute" to be inclusive of nonretired persons in the same age range.

 Traditional colleges and universities are beginning to recognize the value of lifelong learning outside of the credit and degree attainment model.
 Lifelong learners, including persons with academic or professional credentials, tend to find higher-paying occupations, leaving monetary, cultural, and entrepreneurial impressions on communities, according to educator Cassandra B. Whyte.